Edmunds–Tucker Act

-The Edmunds–Tucker Act of 1887 was an Act of Congress that focused on restricting some practices of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Edmunds–Tucker Act of 1887 was an Act of Congress that restricted some practices of the Church of Jesus Christ of Latter-day Saints (LDS Church) and disincorporated the LDS Church.
 An amendment to the earlier Edmunds Act, it was passed in response to the dispute between the United States Congress and the LDS Church regarding polygamy.
-The act is found in US Code Title 48 & 1461, full text as 24 Stat.
-635, with this annotation to be interpreted as Volume 24, page 635 of United States Statutes at Large.
-The act is named after its congressional sponsors, Senator George F. Edmunds of Vermont and Congressman John Randolph Tucker of Virginia.
+The act was found at 48 U.S.C. § 1480, with the full text of the law published at 24 Stat.
+635. In 1978, the act was repealed by Public Law 95-584, the full text of which was published at 92 Stat.
+2483.

-The act was repealed in 1978.
+The act was named after its congressional sponsors, Senator George F. Edmunds of Vermont and Representative John Randolph Tucker of Virginia.

 Legislative history

 In President Grover Cleveland's annual address to Congress in December 1885, he emotionally discussed the issue of polygamy in Utah:

 The strength, the perpetuity, and the destiny of the nation rest upon our homes, established by the law of God, guarded by parental care, regulated by parental authority, and sanctified by parental love.